-If a student requests for an accommodation and you have not received information about this student's accommodations, please ask them to contact Taylor Gentry.
-One documentation is received by the OASIS office and processed by Taylor Gentry, you will receive an e-mail with approved academic accommodations.
+If a student requests an accommodation and you have not received information about this student's accommodations, please ask them to contact the ADA Coordinator.
+Once documentation is received by the OASIS office and processed, you will receive an email with approved academic accommodations.
 These must be followed in accordance with the law.
-Al accommodations are extremely confidential and if you need to discuss them with the student, please ensure the conversation is private.
-If you have any questions, please contact Taylor Gentry at OASIS@carolinau.edu.
-When students schedule any testing accommodations, it will be scheduled by Jennifer Gentry (gentryj_1@carolinau.edu).
-Please respond to her e-mails within 24 hours to ensure the exam/test/quiz can be offered with accommodations.
+All accommodations are extremely confidential and if you need to discuss them with the student, please ensure the conversation is private.
+If you have any questions, please contact the ADA Coordinator at OASIS@carolinau.edu.
+When students schedule any testing accommodations, it will be scheduled by the Director of Student Success (acss@carolinau.edu).
+Please respond to their emails within 24 hours to ensure the exam/test/quiz can be offered with accommodations.